jonh-a/geodata-api/README.md

 # Geodata-API

+## Deprecated
+This has been deprecated and moved to the [coordinates-api project](https://github.com/jonh-a/coordinates-api).

 Returns geojson for a given country's borders.

 The data is sourced from [natural-earth-vector](https://github.com/nvkelso/natural-earth-vector).
 The specific geojson files can be found here: